USpeech Introduction Video Results

 Luca Jiang-Tao Yu Running Zhao Sijie Ji Edith C.H.
 Ngai Chenshu Wu

-Speech enhancement is crucial in human-computer interaction, especially for ubiquitous devices.
-Ultrasound-based speech enhancement has emerged as an attractive choice because of its superior ubiquity and performance.
-However, inevitable interference from unexpected and unintended sources during audio-ultrasound data acquisition makes existing solutions rely heavily on human effort for data collection and processing.
+Speech enhancement is crucial for ubiquitous human-computer interaction.
+Recently, ultrasound-based acoustic sensing has emerged as an attractive choice for speech enhancement because of its superior ubiquity and performance.
+However, due to inevitable interference from unexpected and unintended sources during audio-ultrasound data acquisition, existing solutions rely heavily on human effort for data collection and processing.
 This leads to significant data scarcity that limits the full potential of ultrasound-based speech enhancement.
-To address this, we propose USpeech, a cross-modal ultrasound synthesis framework for speech enhancement with minimal human intervention.
-At its core is a two-stage framework that establishes correspondence between visual and ultrasonic modalities by leveraging audible audio as a bridge.
+To address this, we propose USpeech, a cross-modal ultrasound synthesis framework for speech enhancement with minimal human effort.
+At its core is a two-stage framework that establishes the correspondence between visual and ultrasonic modalities by leveraging audio as a bridge.
 This approach overcomes challenges from the lack of paired video-ultrasound datasets and the inherent heterogeneity between video and ultrasound data.
 Our framework incorporates contrastive video-audio pre-training to project modalities into a shared semantic space and employs an audio-ultrasound encoder-decoder for ultrasound synthesis.
 We then present a speech enhancement network that enhances speech in the time-frequency domain and recovers the clean speech waveform via a neural vocoder.
-Comprehensive experiments show USpeech achieves remarkable performance using synthetic ultrasound data comparable to physical data, significantly outperforming state-of-the-art ultrasound-based speech enhancement baselines.
+Comprehensive experiments show USpeech achieves remarkable performance using synthetic ultrasound data comparable to physical data, outperforming state-of-the-art ultrasound-based speech enhancement baselines.

 Video